 As far as possible, such notice will include the dates the leave will commence and conclude.
-The Union will endeavour to give at least twenty-four (24) hours' notice of any Leave of Absence for Union business.
+The Union will endeavour to give at least one (1) week's notice of any Leave of Absence for Union business.

 Excluding a full-time officer of the Union, the Union shall always endeavour to limit the number of employees on Leave of Absence for Union business to normally not more than two (2) at any one (1) time.